chris24walsh/SpaceHorse/README.md

 ###**Setup**

 If you want to develop for this project, you will need to install the allegro library - See instructions below.

-###**NEW INSTRUCTIONS FOR BUILDING IN VS COMMUNITY 2015**

 ##### 1. Download allegro